 Action Step: Set specific, measurable goals with deadlines for achievement.
 Use these for determining your MITs (big wins!) when you do your daily planning.

-Be prepared to write down your ideas whenever they strike
+4. Be prepared to record your ideas whenever they strike

-More often than not, the best ideas usually occur at the most inopportune times.
-When you’re in the middle of cooking dinner or washing dishes, mowing the lawn, at the park with the kids.
+Have you ever noticed that sometimes you have your best ideas when you're in the middle of cooking dinner or washing dishes, driving, at the park with the kids, or in the shower?

-Once you have your idea book in place, you can use it to fill in your master to-do list.
+Once you have found your favorite ways to catch your ideas before they fly away, you can use it to fill in your master to-do list.
 This is an ongoing list where you write down anything and everything that needs to get done.
 Just the act of writing tasks down, and knowing you can refer to them when you prioritize, reduces the overwhelming feelings that decrease productivity.

-Action Step: Create a Google Doc or Word document, or get a notebook, specifically for your master to-do list.
+Action Step: Create a Google Doc or Word document, get a notebook, or experiment with organizational apps like Trello and Asana.
+Create and categorize your master to-do list.

 Recognize that multitasking isn't the most efficient way to operate.
 And let it go (as much as any mom can anyway!)

-If you’re trying to cook dinner, clean up the toys, complete your work, answer the phone, and check your email, you’re just going to end up frustrated, with a whole bunch of unfinished tasks haunting you.
+If you're trying to cook dinner, clean up the toys, complete your work, answer the phone, and check your email, you're just going to end up frustrated.
+You'll also have a whole bunch of unfinished tasks haunting you.

 Instead, make work time a time for focusing and finishing.

-There are some distractions out of your control, but when you start evaluating, you may realize how much distraction you actually allow into your work time from your own thoughts, to checking social media, to stopping workflow to clean the fingerprints you just noticed on the window.
-(They will be there again in five minutes-they can wait!)
+There are some distractions that are out of your control.
+But when you evaluate, you may realize how much distraction you actually allow into your work time.
+From wandering off into your own thoughts, to checking social media, to stopping workflow to clean the fingerprints you just noticed on the window….
+(They will be there again in five minutes.
+They can wait!)

 Here are some helpful tips for creating focused work time: